databrainhq/dataneuron/README.md

    Replace `<database_type>` with sqlite, mysql, mssql, or postgres.

+   This will create a database.yaml that will be used by the framework to later connect with your db.

 2. Generate context from your database:

    ```
    dnn --init
    ```

-   This will create YAML files in the `context/` directory.
+   This will create YAML files in the `context/` directory which will be your semantic layer for your data.
+   You will be told to select couple of tables, so that it can be auto-labelled which you can edit later.

 3. Ask a question about your database: